-If Proposer is projecting an increase in the number of clients to be served from the prior year (or establishing a new service category for the organization), provide a detailed explanation of how the agency will implement the service and secure the projected number of clients projected in the work plan.
+Provide a detailed explanation of how the agency will implement and serve the projected number of clients and units in the work plan.
 Justification must be provided to support the funding being requested.
+Provide baseline percentages for Performance Measures for year one, with a target percentage for year three for each service category proposed.